joncombe/django-website-coverpage/README.md

 # i.e. if you are happy with the defaults, you don't need
 # to add anything to your settings.py

-# To disable the coverpage, set active = False
+# To disable the coverpage, either:
+#    - set active = False, or
+#    - comment out the middleware
 # To ignore certain URLs, use  'ignore_urls'
 #    e.g. ['/a/', '/b/'] ignores all paths that startswith('/a/') and ('/b/')